Hormone Replacement Therapy & the Pursuit of Youth: What Women Need to Know

 When women go through menopause, the endometrial cells - which are normally dispelled during menstruation - are not shed anymore.
 If a woman adds more estrogen into her system, this may cause an overload of uterine cells, which is a potential cause of cancer.

-Doctors emphasize that women with breast cancer, heart disease, liver disease, or a history of blood clots, should not undergo hormone replacement therapy.
-In addition, women without menopausal symptoms are not considered viable candidates for hormone replacement therapy.
+Doctors emphasize that women with breast cancer, heart disease, liver disease, or a history of blood clots, should not undergo this kind of therapy.
+In addition, women without menopausal symptoms are not considered viable candidates for it.

 In other words, the pursuit of a youthful glow, lustrous hair, more energy, and less hot flashes is not in itself a good enough reason to partake in hormone replacement therapy.